hjw0808/md5_compare/README.md

 ## md5_compare
 A lightweight GUI tool to verify that each sample’s MD5 file matches a master MD5 list.

+This tool is specifically designed to ensure maximum compatibility with the NOVEGENE pipeline.

+Case-Sensitive Extension: The file extension match is case-sensitive, so the extension must be exactly MD5.txt to be recognized.

 ## Installation
 ### Running on macOS